Why Your Robot Vacuum Keeps Getting Stuck and How to Stop It for Good

 A low battery during a cleaning cycle can cause the vacuum to stop in the middle of a room.
 Poor battery health or an inaccessible charging dock can also lead to incomplete charges.
 Ensuring a healthy battery and properly positioning the charging dock can help prevent the vacuum from getting stuck due to power issues.

-Tips to Prevent Your Robot Vacuum from Getting Stuck
+How to Prevent Robot Vacuum from Getting Stuck (Pro Tips)

 Before starting a cleaning cycle, pick up items like toys, shoes, and loose cables that could obstruct the vacuum's path.
 A clear floor helps the vacuum clean efficiently and reduces the risk of it getting stuck.